Xibitol/ZombieLike/README.md

 - [x] Send a message when the player connects and spawn
 - [ ] Select the host player (Change the host if them disconnect)
 - [x] Get number of player
-- [ ] Set network variable ("ZombieKilled","Experiance","HighestExperiance")
+- [ ] Set player network variable ("ZombieKilled","Experiance","HighestExperiance")

 ### GameStatus (_MainModule_)
 - _In waiting_